Celebrating five years of work towards sustainable agricultural outcomes!

 A five-year program has left no sod unturned in its mission to increase the adoption of improved land management practices and promote sustainable farming in South East Queensland.

-Read more about this program which has received rave reviews from farmers with nearly everyone involved saying that it helped increase the long-term sustainability and production of their properties and that they were seeing benefits from the improved condition of their land.
+The program received rave reviews from farmers wsaying that it helped increase the long-term sustainability and production of their properties and that they were seeing benefits from the improved condition of their land.

 ![]() |